How to Choose a Neighborhood | LRG Neighborhood Match Quiz

 The real order of operations

-• Use commute tolerance as a hard filter, not a nice idea.
+• Use commute tolerance as a hard filter, not a guess.

-• Start with 4 to 8 areas, then cut to 2 to 3 quickly.
+• Start with 4 to 8 areas, then cut to 2 or 3 quickly.

-• Compare listings using the same filters so you do not drift.
+• Compare listings with identical filters so you do not drift.

 Fast buyer move

-• Use the tour checklist so you verify facts, not feelings.
+• Use the tour checklist so you verify facts, not features.

 Top questions buyers ask first